San Bernardino International Airport: San Bernardino County grand jury and FBI investigations

 An audit completed June 2011 at the request of a grand jury investigation found examples of potential mismanagement and financial irregularities.
 In September 2011, as part of a special joint corruption task force, the FBI raided the offices of the airport and the home of airport developer Scot Spencer to secure internal documents.
 In late September 2011, Don Rogers, the Director of the SBIA Authority (SBIAA) resigned.

+Launch of Commercial Passenger Service

+San Bernardino International Airport encompasses three passenger terminals: a domestic terminal served by Breeze Airways, an international terminal with a U.S. Customs and Border Protection processing facility, and the Luxivair SBD executive terminal, an airport-owned fixed-base operator.

+In April 2017, Volaris, a Mexican low-cost airline, announced the beginning of flights to Guadalajara, Mexico, for launch on June 29, 2017.
+However, these plans were later postponed to November 2017, before being cancelled altogether.
+In March 2022, Breeze Airways first announced plans to operate passenger service at the airport with flights to San Francisco.
+Scheduled passenger service finally began on August 4, 2022, when Breeze became the first commercial airline to operate passenger flights in and out of SBD's never-used domestic air terminal.